Douche and Turd: Plot

 During a pep rally at South Park Elementary, demonstrators from PETA protest the use of a cow as the school's mascot.
-As a result, the staff at South Park Elementary ask students to elect a new mascot.
+As a result, the staff at South Park Elementary ask all the students to elect a new mascot.
 Embarrassed by the bland choices, Kyle Broflovski jokingly suggests that one of the choices should be a "giant douche", while Eric Cartman instead suggests a "turd sandwich".
-Eventually, the two joke candidates get the most votes, so an election is scheduled to be held.
+Eventually, the two joke candidates get the most votes, so an election is scheduled to be held with the results counted up the following Tuesday.
 Kyle and Cartman aggressively promote their respective candidates, using bribery and fear mongering to gain support.

 Stan Marsh does not see the point in choosing between a douche and a turd, declaring his refusal to vote.
-Stan tells his family about it at dinner, but his parents stress the importance of voting to Stan and argue over who he should vote for.
+When Stan tells his family about it at dinner, his parents stress the importance of voting to Stan and argue over who he should vote for.
 Meanwhile, Kyle informs Sean "Puff Daddy" Combs, who, along with his entourage, intimidates Stan to vote or die.
 Stan agrees to vote in response to the threats, but when he is about to vote for Turd Sandwich, Kyle demands Stan to vote for Giant Douche instead.
 Disgusted with everyone's actions, Stan again refuses to vote.
-The school administration decides that Stan must be exiled from town until he realizes the importance of voting.
+The school administration decides that Stan must be banished from town until he realizes the importance of voting.
 Stan is publicly shamed by the townspeople, bound with a bucket over his head, and placed on a horse, which leaves the town to roam while carrying Stan.

 Stan and the horse are eventually approached by PETA members, who lead the pair to their compound.
 Stan finds that the compound's inhabitants live closely with the animals, practicing bestality and interbreeding.
-Stan describes his banishment to the PETA members, who explain that an election is always between a "douche" and a "turd" because they are the only candidates who succeed in politics.
+Stan describes his banishment to a PETA member, who explains that an election is always between a "douche" and a "turd" because they are the only candidates who succeed in politics.
 Combs arrives to kill Stan, but is distracted by a PETA member who stains his fur coat.
 Combs and his entourage retaliate by murdering all the PETA members, while sparing the animals.
 Stan is wounded by a stray bullet but manages to escape.

 Returning to South Park, Stan is finally convinced to vote and casts a ballot for Turd Sandwich.
 Despite his vote, Giant Douche still wins the election in a landslide.
-Stan incredulously points out that his vote did not matter, but Randy and Sharon assure him that all votes matter, even if it is for the losing candidate.
-Mr. Garrison arrives at school and alerts everyone the PETA members are dead.
-As a result, the cow is reinstated as the school mascot.
-Randy tells Stan that "now" his vote did not matter, a pointless election indeed.
+Stan incredulously points out that his vote did not matter, but his parents assure him that all votes matter, even if it is for the losing candidate.
+Mr. Garrison arrives at school and alerts everyone that all the PETA members are dead, resulting in the cow being reinstated as the school mascot.
+Randy tells Stan that "now" his vote did not matter, much to Stan's chagrin.